ammarhakim/gkyl/install-deps/README.md

 Depending on your system, building dependencies can be complicated.
-On a Mac or Linux machine you can simply run the mkdeps.sh script.
-For details on usage and options please check its help by running
+On a Mac or Linux machine you can simply run the mkdeps.sh script, but first, please cheack details by running

 ./mkdeps.sh -h